 Jose’s mother blamed herself for missing the signs and became overwhelmed with guilt and shame.
 Every day, she sank deeper and deeper into depression.
 It took every ounce of strength she had just to get out of bed to feed, clothe, and bring her children to daycare.

-One bitter day in March, the phone rang.
-The call’s sense of urgency demanded every ounce of energy Jose’s mother could muster.
-“Come and get your child.
+One day, a few months later, the phone rang.
+A voice on the other end of the line urgently demanded, “Come and get your child.
 He is a terror.
 He kicks, hits, and never stops crying.
 We cannot take it anymore.”
-Jose was expelled from daycare.
+And just like that, Jose was expelled from daycare.

-The treatment began, as Silvia gave voice to the hurt, anger, fear, and sadness that boiled inside Jose, as well as the shame, guilt, sadness, and fear inside his mom.
-Silvia gave Jose a little plastic toy; it was a fat man with a big mouth in his belly.
-She told Jose that when little boys and girls have trouble finding words for the feelings they have, it sometimes comes out in other ways.
+When treatment began, Sylvia helped give voice to the hurt, anger, fear, and sadness that boiled inside Jose – and to the shame, guilt, sadness, and fear inside his mom.
+She gave Jose a little plastic toy; it was a fat man with a big mouth in his belly.
+She told Jose that when people have trouble finding words for the feelings they have it sometimes comes out in other ways.
 Maybe they speak through their bellies.
 Maybe they have to vomit instead.
-This was Jose’s favorite toy.
+It became Jose’s favorite toy.
 He kept it with him at all times.

-That week, when Silvia came to play, Jose smiled and handed her his special, fat little man with the big mouth in the stomach.
-“Here Silvia, this is for your box of toys.
+And that week, when Sylvia came to play, Jose smiled and handed her his special, fat little man with the big mouth in his belly.
+“Here Sylvia, this is for your box of toys.
 Other kids may use him.
-I do not need him anymore.”
+I do not need him anymore.